chaosddp/gdextension-cpp-xmake-template/README.md

 ```

 For better support in vscode, you can use command "Xmake: UpdateIntellisense" to generate *compile_commands.json*, then update "compileCommands" field in *c_cpp_properties.json* to point to the file.

+NOTE: not tested on other platforms execept windows.